FraserKemp/JuniorAppTasks/README.md

    <li>
       <p>You can see we have no page header meaning we can't navigate back.
 Now I would like you to create a 'PageHeader' component in 'src/components/PageHeader' directory.
 I have already created the style file with some styles ready to be added onto the SafeArea</p>
       <br/>
       <p>To start we would like the PageHeader component to use <a href="https://reactnative.dev/docs/safeareaview">SafeAreaView</a> so that we are safe from clipping the top section of the phone (see docs).
-Inside the SafeArea just return some text out for now e.g. Test Title</p>
+Inside the SafeArea we just added just return some text out using the Text component for now e.g. Test Title</p>
    </li>
    <br/>
    <li>